njnadeau/NGScourse/day1lateam.md

 *APS Advanced Stats Delivery*
-# Sequence data formats and assessing sequence quality - day 1 late morning
+# Sequence data formats and assessing sequence quality - day 1 morning part 2
 #### Nicola Nadeau, Alison Wright, Helen Hipperson

 In this practical you will get to grips with handelling sequence data, assessing its quality and trimming reads.